 The focus of the District's general fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the District's financing requirements.
 In particular, unrestricted fund balances may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the District's governmental fund reported an ending fund balance of \$310,400, an increase of \$186,559 in comparison with the prior year.
-Portions of the fund balance are assigned to Administration, and Police, thus resulting in a negative unassigned fund balance, and no remainder assigned to Fire & EMS.
+As of the end of the current fiscal year, the District's governmental fund reported an ending fund balance of \$1,406,170, an increase of \$526,213 in comparison with the prior year.
+Portions of the fund balance are assigned to Administration, Police, and Fire and EMS.